-- 1. On the heatsink label, locate "1" and the corner next to it.
-Turn the heatsink upside down with the thermal grease side facing up, keeping track of the "1" corner. - 2.
+- 1. Locate "1" on the heatsink label and the corner next to it.
+With your index finger pressing against the screw at this corner, carefully turn the heatsink upside down with the thermal grease side facing up. - 2.
 Remove the protective thermal film if present.
 If this is a new heatsink, the necessary thermal grease has been pre-applied in the factory.
-If the heatsink is not new, apply the proper amount of the thermal grease. - 3.
-In the plastic processor clip, locate the hollow triangle at the corner ("a" in the drawing below) next to a hole and plastic mounting clips.
-There is a similar hole and mounting clips at the diagonal corner of the of the processor clip ("b" in the drawing). - 4.
-With the underside of heatsink and the underside of the processor package facing up, align the "1" corner on the heatsink ("A" in the drawing) against the mounting clips next to the hollow triangle ("a") on the processor package. - 5.
-Also align the corner ("B") at the diagonal side of the heatsink with the corresponding clips on the processor package ("b"). - Once aligned, press the processor package assembly onto the heatsink until the mounting clips (at a, b, c, and d) snap into place.
+If the heatsink is not new, apply the proper amount of thermal grease. - 3.
+Holding the processor package assembly by the edge, locate the hollow triangle at the corner ("a" in the drawing below), and note a hole and plastic mounting clips next to the triangle.
+Also locate another set of mounting clips and a hole at the diagonal corner of the of the processor package assembly ("b" in the drawing). - 4.
+With the under side of heatsink and the under side of the processor package assembly facing up, align the corner on the heatsink ("A" in the drawing) against the mounting clips next to the hollow triangle ("a") on the processor package assembly. - 5.
+Also align the corner ("B") at the diagonal side of the heatsink with the corresponding clips on the processor package assembly ("b"). - 6.
+Once aligned, press the processor package assembly onto the heatsink until the mounting clips (at a, b, c, and d) snap into place.

-The processor heatsink module is assembled.
+The processor heatsink module (PHM) is created.